 "The restrictions and regulations in this bill strike the right balance between cigar hobbyists and public health concerns over smoking," said DeAngelo (D-Mercer/Middlesex).
 "It's up to towns to decide if they want the new business and, after that, it's up to the business owners to keep things running in accordance with the law.
 This way, everyone benefits."

-"The number of active cigar bars in the state have dwindled since the passage of the Clean Air Act in 2004," said Lagana (D-Bergen/Passaic).
-"Granting new cigar bars the ability to open, but only with municipal sign off, will help insure that new establishments only appear in areas where there's actual local demand."
+"The number of active cigar bars in the state has dwindled since the passage of the Clean Air Act in 2004," said Lagana (D-Bergen/Passaic).
+"Granting new cigar bars the ability to open, but only with municipal sign-off, will help ensure that new establishments only appear in areas where there's actual local demand."

 The bill (A-2057) would authorize a municipality to adopt an ordinance allowing certain new cigar lounges within the municipality that are exempt from the provisions of the "New Jersey Smoke-Free Air Act."
 The ordinance would set forth how many such lounges may open and operate within the municipality.
 If the ordinance is adopted, a prospective cigar lounge would have to apply to the municipality's local board of health for a registration to open and operate in the municipality.

 The local board of health may only grant such application if the lounge will:

 · not sell or serve food or alcoholic beverages.
 However, the bill does make an exception for food or alcoholic beverages to be sold or served in the case of private parties or other duly permitted events that are not open to the general public;